emmas34/Emmanuella_Sainvilus_Portfolio/README.md

 Name: Emmanuella Sainivilus

-Expected Year of Graduation: May 2026
+Expected Year of Graduation: Spring 2026

 Program and School: Masters of Social Research and Data Analytics